 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
 Upon conferral of the bachelor's degree, the student will be granted graduate status and be eligible for graduate assistantships.
 Students enrolled in the program may count up to 9 hours of graduate level courses (i.e., 5000 level or higher) as credits for both the undergraduate and graduate degree programs.
 Only graduate courses with formal lectures can be counted for both degrees.
 The students are responsible for confirming the eligibility of each course with the undergraduate advisor.
 For each of the courses counted as credits for both BS and MS degree, a minimum grade of 'B' is required.
-Upon completion of the combined BS/MS program, students must have accumulated a minimum of 24 hours of credits at the graduate (5000+) level.
+Upon completion of the graduate (5000+) level.
 Students enrolled in the program are encouraged to seek employment with a department faculty member to work as a student assistant on a sponsored research project.
-Students interested in the program should consult with the undergraduate advisor on their eligibility for admission to the program.
+Students interested in the program.
 Applicants will be notified by the department and the University Graduate School of the decision on their applications.